 The theme of this year's event is "Horizons of Bioethics", and it will provide an opportunity for shared reflection on some of the most pressing issues in bioethics, questions that affect us today and will continue to do so in the future.
 The conference will be organized around four themes, and any papers or presentations should relate to one of these:

-- The impact of new biotechnologies: technology puts our fate in our own hands for the first time in the history of humanity, but this brings with it a requirement to reflect on how to manage our enormous power in a creative and responsible manner.
+- Impact of technologies: health and well-being: technology puts our fate in our own hands for the first time in the history of humanity, but this brings with it a requirement to reflect on how to manage our enormous power in a creative and responsible manner.

-- Ethics applied to different spheres of social life: the COVID-19 health crisis has shaken the whole world.
+- Applied ethics in a society between pandemics: the COVID-19 health crisis has shaken the whole world.
 As a result, we have become more aware of the importance of ethics in our society, whether with regard to the exemplary work of all the professionals involved in dealing with the pandemic, the difficulty of taking decisions that restrict people's lives, and the question of how responsibility is shared between the authorities and ordinary people.
 We want to reflect on how to continue to value personal, social and professional ethics and the ethics of organizations, both in the context of major crises and in more normal settings.

-- The challenges of teaching and learning about bioethics: learning how to act ethically in one's professional practice continues to be one of the main concerns of teachers, of members of ethics committees, and of health managers.
+- Challenges of teaching bioethics: learning how to act ethically in one's professional practice continues to be one of the main concerns of teachers, of members of ethics committees, and of health managers.
 That's why it's important to share progress in pedagogical innovation, whether in secondary schools, the university sector or health institutions.

-- Managing the end of life: our society is uncomfortable in the face of death.
+- Discomfort with death: transhumanism vs. euthanasia: our society is uncomfortable in the face of death.
 Some, such as the transhumanists, seek to avoid it altogether, while others defend their right to decide when to put an end to their own lives, through euthanasia or assisted suicide.
-These two very different stances towards death create an interesting context for debate, particularly as draft legislation on assisted dying is currently due for consideration in the Spanish parliament.
+These two very different stances towards death create an interesting context for debate, even more so since it came into force in Spain and Organic Law 3/2021 regulating euthanasia is being applied.

 We hope you find the programme appealing and that you will submit short presentations for inclusion in this event.